neomq/tgc-ajax/hands-on.md

 1. Create your own `index.html` and `script.js`
 2. When a button is pressed, load in all the users from `users.json` and display their `firstrName`, `lastName` and `email` in a list (of your own format)
 3. Create a text box, with a button labeled 'Search' next to it
-4. When the user has entered a **userId** in the text box and clicks on the 'Search' button, display the `firstName` and `lastName` of the user with that userId in any way you deem fit.
+4. When the user has entered a **userId** in the text box and clicks on the 'Search' button, display the `firstName` and `lastName` of the user with that userId in any way you deem fit.n

 # Q6 - Random Quote
 The URL `https://programming-quotes-api.herokuapp.com/quotes/random` will return a random quote each time it is called.